Sanjay-Leo/Eye-Face-Detection/README.md

 # Multiple -Face_eyes -detection

-This is an OpenCV application for face, eyes detection , it can detect multiple face..
+This is an OpenCV application for face, eyes detection , it can Detect MULTIPLE FACES

 ## Dependencies :